-Deep brain stimulation may be used to relieve symptoms of Parkinson’s disease that cannot be controlled with medicine.
+Deep brain stimulation (DBS) can be used to relieve symptoms of Parkinson’s disease that cannot be controlled with medicine.
 DBS is considered the surgical treatment of choice for patients with Parkinson's disease because it is highly effective, safer and less invasive than other surgical methods.

-DBS surgery is done in two phases.
-The first phase is when the wiring equipment is installed.
-The second phase is when the wires are connected to the battery, or pulse generator.
+DBS treatment involves two phases: The first phase is when the electrical stimulation device is installed, and second phase is when the wires are connected to the battery, or pulse generator.

-During the first phase, the neurosurgeon places electrical stimulation equipment into your brain through a small hole in the skull.
-The surgeon then places a tiny wire with electrodes in the location that most benefits you.
-This initial surgery takes approximately three to five hours.
+During the first phase, a neurosurgeon places the electrical stimulation device into the brain through a small hole in the skull.
+The surgeon then places a tiny wire with electrodes in the location that will deliver the most benefits in your case.
+This initial surgery takes three to five hours.

-During the second phase, the surgeon implants a small battery-powered device, similar to a pacemaker, into your chest and connects it to the electrodes in your brain.
+During the second phase, the surgeon implants a small battery-powered device, similar to a pacemaker, into the upper chest and connects it to the electrodes in the brain.
 The wiring and the battery device, or pulse generator, are placed underneath the skin (the wires are not visible).
 The second surgery usually takes two to three hours and is typically done two weeks after the first surgery.

-A few days after surgery, you’ll return to your neurologist for programming.
+A few days after surgery, you’ll return to your neurologist for programming of the device.
 This visit can last anywhere from four to six hours.
-To provide the highest level of care, your doctor personally fine-tunes your device so it delivers the correct level of stimulation to your brain and offers the greatest relief of symptoms.
+To provide the highest level of care, your doctor personally fine-tunes the device so it delivers the correct level of stimulation to your brain and offers the greatest relief of symptoms.

 After programming, your physician will schedule follow-up visits as needed – first weekly, then monthly, then every few months.